simonmichael/hledger/doc/SPEC-lots.md

   that the output round-trips correctly (preserving the capital gain that would otherwise be lost if the dispose portion were hidden).
 Other transactions still display in their mostly-original form.
+  For an *unpriced* fee, the printed dispose fragment carries an explicit lot reference and no price; on re-read, `processDisposePosting` accepts such a priceless disposal when a non-asset posting receives the same commodity and quantity (a fee counterpart, mirroring the classification rule), so this form round-trips too (#2692).

 ### Per-lot disposal/transfer splits